 Pro tip: Share a few YouTube, Facebook, or Instagram videos with recorded “I gave because” from your most keen supporters – with a donate button.
-Release it on Monday May 4.
+Release it on Monday, a day before 29th.
 These don’t have to be TV production quality; in fact, having the supporters film the videos on their phones in their houses will only add to their relatability and authenticity.

 7. Utilize Peer-to-Peer Fundraising

 Peer-to-peer fundraising is a fundraising method that utilizes an organization’s donors’ existing networks.
 These fundraisers encourage supporters to reach out to their peers (friends, co-workers, and family members) and ask them to donate.

 Since we’re less than a month away from #GivingTuesdayNow, it’s crucial to set up a simple peer-to-peer fundraising campaign that’s easy and fast to execute.